JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 Once you have a working Automatic Speech Recognition (ASR) system built on Kaldi, your next step will be to improve that system’s performance.
 To be clear, by “ASR system”, I’m referring to the combination of the Acoustic Model and the Language Model.

-Word Error Rates (`WER`s) are the metric we most often use when evaluating a system’s performance, and `WER`s must be interpreted as the combined performance of the two parts: (Acoustic Model and Language Model) -- remember that.
+Word Error Rates (`WER`) are the metric we most often use when evaluating a system’s performance, and `WER` must be interpreted as the combined performance of the two parts: (Acoustic Model and Language Model) -- remember that.
 To improve `WER` as much as possible, you may need to address issues in *both* models.
 Nevertheless, isolated improvements to either model should lead to improvements in overall `WER`.

 `WER` is the most important metric to optimize, but in the following we will focus on other metrics and data which represent only the Acoustic Model.
 We will troubleshoot starting from the last step of Kaldi training (i.e. the DNN), and work our way backwards to the first step (i.e. the Monophones).